We purchase every product we review with our own funds—we never accept anything from product manufacturers.

 No more buying bottled water when you can easily filter your tap water.

 Super convenient when you want a quick cup of tea or coffee, this is another extra that requires one of the holes near your faucet spout.

 Remember that if you are planning on purchasing a vegetable sprayer, soap dispenser, or hot water dispenser, they each require a separate hole.

-If you want to avoid having a faucet that drips, get one with ceramic valves.
+Ceramic valves are the top choice for preventing faucet drips.
 Other types of valves are usually drip-free for years, but they can’t match the long-term reliability of ceramic.

 At BestReviews, we purchase every product we review with our own funds.
 We never accept anything from product manufacturers.
 Our goal is to be 100% objective in our analysis, and we do not want to run the risk of being swayed by products provided at no cost.